Anatomy of a Cosmos SDK Application

-This document describes the core parts of a Cosmos SDK application.
-Throughout the document, a placeholder application named
+This document describes the core parts of a Cosmos SDK application, represented throughout the document as a placeholder application named

 The blockchain full-node presents itself as a binary, generally suffixed by